The Clones of Bruce Lee: Synopsis

-Immediately after the death of Bruce Lee in Hong Kong, Colonel Colin (Andy Hannah) of the Special Branch of Investigations asks Professor Lucas (Jon T. Benn), a brilliant scientist, to take samples of the late master's brain tissue.
-Using these samples, Lucas creates three perfect clones of Lee: Bruce Lee 1 (Dragon Lee), Bruce Lee 2 (Bruce Le), and Bruce Lee 3 (Bruce Lai).
+On July 20, 1973 (immediately after the death of Bruce Lee in Hong Kong), Colonel Colin of the Special Branch of Investigations asks Professor Lucas, a brilliant scientist, to take samples of the late master's brain tissue.
+Using these samples, Lucas creates three perfect clones of Lee: Bruce Lee #1, Bruce Lee #2, and Bruce Lee #3.
 They are trained in martial arts by Bolo Yeung and Chiang Tao.
 The mission of the clones is to fight crime in Southeast Asia.

-Bruce Lee 1 goes undercover as an actor for a corrupt, gold-smuggling producer who plans to have him die on camera.
-Meanwhile, the other clones go to Thailand where they meet up with Chuck (Bruce Thai), a local SBI agent who is not a clone but who also resembles Bruce Lee.
+Bruce Lee #1 goes undercover as an actor for a corrupt, gold-smuggling producer who plans to have him die on camera.
+Meanwhile, the other two clones go to Thailand where they meet up with Chuck Lee Sing, a local SBI agent who is not a clone but who also resembles Bruce Lee.
 They have been assigned to kill Dr. Ngai, a mad scientist who is plotting to take over the world with his army of bronze automatons: men whose skin turns to metal when they are injected with Ngai's special formula.

 The clones successfully complete their missions and return to Hong Kong.
 But Professor Lucas, disgruntled because he feels he was not properly rewarded by the SBI for creating the clones, pits them against one another.
 The professor's female assistants stop the three clones from fighting amongst themselves, and Lucas sends out a small army of men to dispatch the clones.
-By the end of the film, Bruce Lee 3 has been killed—but so have all of Professor Lucas's henchmen (including the two kung-fu instructors, both defeated by Bruce Lee 1).
-Bruce Lee 2 finishes off Lucas's personal bodyguard and the professor is arrested.
+By the end of the film, Bruce Lee #3 has been killed—but so have all of Professor Lucas's henchmen (including the two kung-fu instructors, both defeated by Bruce Lee 1).
+Bruce Lee #2 finishes off Lucas's personal bodyguard and the professor is arrested.